Salicylates, Amines, Glutamates & Preservatives (RPAH elimination diet)

 - Skin: eczema, hives, itchy skin

-- Airways: sinus issues, hay fever, asthma
+- Airways: sinus issues, hay fever, asthma, cold and flu like symptoms

 Our love what you eat dietitians are highly experienced in identifying and managing natural food chemical (salicylates, amines and glutamates) and food additive intolerance in both adults and children (all ages).
 We use the Royal Prince Alfred Hospital (RPAH) elimination diet and challenge protocol and can guide you through the process.
 Zoe has developed a series of recipes and food ideas to make the diet easier to manage and she will provide you with email support throughout the elimination trial and food challenges.